Free Download PC Game

 video card to avoid regular trips to slide-show town.
 Even dialing down

-or turning off frills like shadows does little to speed things
+or turning off frills like shadows does little to speed things up,

 so those with average machines are stuck enduring choppy animations and